How Do These Pilot Programs All Fit Together?

 Water Bank Workgroup – looking at one of the tools that might be used to implement Demand Management

-Full presentation by Eric Kuhn, Colorado River District General Manager
+Full presentation by Eric Kuhn, former Colorado River District General Manager

 The Water Bank Work Group (WBWG) was conceived by the Southwestern Water Conservation District and the Colorado River District.
 Other participants are the state, the Front Range Water Council and The Nature Conservancy.
 The intent of the WBWG is to explore conservation efforts to prevent buy-and-dry of senior West Slope agricultural water rights by East Slope water providers, most of whom hold post-compact water rights.

 A study evolved into sponsoring a pilot project program with irrigators being paid to demonstrate how reductions in consumptive use could be made.
 Another avenue being explored is how water banking could be structured to result in an overall net benefit rather than merely minimize impacts.
 To that end, the Grand Valley Water Users Association is initiating a pilot fallowing project involving 1,000 acres.
 What role a water bank could serve as part of a larger demand management plan to reduce and manage potential future shortages is an element to be examined in the next phase of the study.

 More information on the Gunnison River Basin website.

 Flexible Water Sharing Reduces Risk In Dry Times